Nada Gligorov, PhD Email Nada Gligorov

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.

-Dr. Gligorov has not yet completed reporting of Industry relationships.
+Dr. Gligorov is not currently required to report Industry relationships.

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.

 Physicians who provide services at hospitals and facilities in the Mount Sinai Health System might not participate in the same health plans as those Mount Sinai hospitals and facilities (even if the physicians are employed or contracted by those hospitals or facilities).

 Information regarding insurance participation and billing by this physician may be found on this page, and can also be obtained by contacting this provider directly.
 Because physicians insurance participation can change, the insurance information on this page may not always be up-to-date.
 Please contact this physician directly to obtain the most up-to-date insurance information.